 Programmatic change must be delayed for a number of reasons.
 First, many of the suggestions made in this and previous reports will need to involve a discussion of the full English Department, not just the literature program, since changes to be made to the goals, and by extension, the program, will impact all three English majors.
-As this report indicates, we do not have enough data from which to generalize, so making large-scale changes would be misinformed.
+Second, we do not have enough data from which to generalize, so making large-scale changes would be misinformed.
+In the five years of collecting assessment data, we have only evaluated 11 portfolios.
 Finally, the financial state of the University would make any programmatic changes dependent upon the financial health of the institution.
 At present, the turnover of faculty in the Department has placed several faculty lines in jeopardy.
 Because the Department must justify replacing faculty who have departed, we have no guarantee that any changes made to the program will be able to be implemented.
-The Literature Program desires to make meaningful changes to the curriculum, but if those changes cannot be implemented-as we are finding with the University-wide public speaking requirement-the quality of the changes would be compromised.
+The Literature Program desires to make meaningful changes to the curriculum, but if those changes cannot be implemented--as we are finding with the University-wide public speaking requirement--the quality of the changes would be compromised.